MinSuan96/minsuan96.github.io/_pages/experience.md

 #### Role Evolution - Testing CBS System

-Transitioning to a more hands-on role, I am currently spearheading the testing phase of the harmonized and updated CBS system.
+Transitioning to a more hands-on role, I am currently spearheading the testing phase of the harmonized and updated CBS.
 This involves a versatile approach, including:

 1. HTTP Request Testing: Crafting and sending HTTP requests to various system interfaces, thoroughly verifying responses to ensure correctness.
 2. Database Manipulation: Leveraging SQL skills for querying and updating the database, crucial for validating the system's functionality.